cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 > at the middle value of 12.
 This result, being 2 above 10, augments
 > her Expertise Area Level to a total of 7.
 Her aid is well-calculated
 > and
-> paves the way for Jaxon\'s attempt.
+> paves the way for Jaxon's attempt.
 >
-> Jaxon\'s Main Roll:
+> Jaxon's Main Roll:
 >
-> Benefiting from Lyra\'s successful assistance, the complexity for
+> Benefiting from Lyra's successful assistance, the complexity for
 > Jaxon is reduced, making his new target number 13.
 He delves into
 > the arcane symbols and abstract data structures, rolling {5, 11,
 > 16}.
 > The data coalesces at a middle value of 11.
-With this, he adjusts
+With this, he adjusts his
-> his
-> \<Cryptanalysis\> approach, adding 1 to his Expertise Area Level for
+> <Cryptanalysis> approach, adding 1 to his Expertise Area Level for
 > a total of 7 .
-Despite their collaborative effort and Lyra\'s
+Despite their collaborative effort and Lyra's
-> precise
-> support, the result falls short of the necessary 13.
+> precise support, the result falls short of the necessary 13.
 The door
-> remains
-> sealed, its secrets tightly locked away.
+> remains sealed, its secrets tightly locked away.

 ### Temptation Dice